Equestrian Statue of Theodore Roosevelt (New York City): Removal

 On June 21, 2020, the museum announced that it would remove the statue.
 Museum president Ellen V. Futter said the decision did not reflect a judgment about Roosevelt but was driven by the sculpture's "hierarchical composition".
 Her statement to Museum staff said that "many of us find its depictions of the Native American and African figures and their placement in the monument racist".
 Roosevelt's great-grandson, Theodore Roosevelt IV, supported the decision, saying "The world does not need statues, relics of another age, that reflect neither the values of the person they intend to honor nor the values of equality and justice."
 Mayor de Blasio said: "The American Museum of Natural History has asked to remove the Theodore Roosevelt statue because it explicitly depicts Black and Indigenous people as subjugated and racially inferior.
 The City supports the Museum's request.
 It is the right decision and the right time to remove this problematic statue."

 On July 12, 2020, Roosevelt's great-grandson Mark Roosevelt backed efforts to remove the statue.
 He said: "If we wish to live in harmony and equality with people of other races, we should not maintain paternalistic statues that depict Native Americans and African Americans in subordinate roles.
 The statue of Theodore Roosevelt, my great-grandfather, in front of New York's Museum of Natural History, does so, and it is good that it is being taken down."

 On June 21, 2021, the New York City Public Design Commission voted unanimously to remove the statue from in front of the museum and relocate it to an institution devoted to Roosevelt's life and legacy.
-On November 19, the Theodore Roosevelt Presidential Library Foundation announced it would accept the statue as a long-term loan from New York City for display at the Theodore Roosevelt Presidential Library, scheduled to open in Medora, North Dakota, in 2026.
+On November 19, the Theodore Roosevelt Presidential Library Foundation announced it would accept the statue as a long-term loan from New York City for display at the Theodore Roosevelt Presidential Library, which opened in Medora, North Dakota in 2026.
 Theodore Roosevelt IV said: "It is fitting that the statue is being relocated to a place where its composition can be recontextualized to facilitate difficult, complex and inclusive discussions."

 On January 19, 2022, the statue was removed from its location on the plaza in front of the museum.

 The plinth remained for some additional months, but was replaced by two plaques, one honoring Roosevelt, and one describing the reasons for the statue's removal.

 The statue has been sent to North Dakota and is in storage at the location where the Theodore Roosevelt Presidential Library is under construction as of 2023.
 Future plans for the statue remain controversial.
-There are no current plans to display the statue at the new library when it opens.
+There are no current plans to display the statue at the library.